pan-roy/pan-roy.github.io/_posts/2024-03-29-trial-balance.md

 ![token file](assets/data_retrieval/data_retrieval12.png)
 *Token .txt file*

-Access tokens typically have a limited lifespan of about 10 minutes, similar to automatic logout due to inactivity.
-However, in the provided script, the ```XeroRequests``` function automatically refreshes the token each time an API call is made, ensuring long-term access.
+Access tokens typically have a limited lifespan of about 10 minutes, similar to automatic logouts due to inactivity.
+However, in the provided script, the ```XeroRequests``` function at the very bottom automatically refreshes the token each time an API call is made, ensuring long-term access.

 To proceed, uncomment the ```XeroRequests()``` call at the bottom of the script and comment out the ```XeroFirstAuth()``` and ```XeroRefreshToken(old_tokens[1])``` lines above.
-These two functions only need to be run once to obtain the access token.
+These two functions only need to be run once during the initial setup phase to obtain the access token.
 Going forward, only ```XeroRequests()``` will be necessary.
 Once the changes are made, rerun the script to make the API call.
 You should receive a JSON file containing the data at the designated path, in this case, the trial balance as of 31 January 2024.

 ![JSON file](assets/data_retrieval/data_retrieval13.png)